Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 both the scale and reliability of the workload applications.

 ### Recommendation
-Use a load balancer such as NSX Advanced Loadbalancer  for even distribution of internal and external facing application gateways for routing, application delivery, and SSL termination.
+- Use a load balancer such as NSX Advanced Loadbalancer for even distribution of internal and external facing application gateways for routing, application delivery, and SSL termination.
-You may also deploy a  Loadbalancer natively in with Azure Application Gateway, which provides similar functionality to enhance application performance.

-If the AVS deployment spans multiple Azure Availability Zones, Azure Load Balancer can distribute traffic across those zones, providing high availability and fault tolerance.
+- For workloads that extend into Azure, use Azure Application Gateway, which provides similar functionality to enhance application performance, plus IDPS and Web Application Firewall (WAF) capabilities.
+Azure Load Balancer can distribute traffic across those zones, providing high availability and fault tolerance for workloads that span multiple Azure Availability Zones.

-If the application spans multiple regions, consider deploying a DNS-based global traffic load balancing solution such as Azure Traffic Manager
+- If the application spans multiple regions, consider deploying a DNS-based global traffic load balancing solution such as Azure Traffic Manager

 ### Assessment questions
 - How is traffic to the workload distributed?